vorjdux/crates.el/README.md

 - Asynchronously fetches the latest versions of the Rust crates listed in your Cargo.toml.
 - Displays the fetched versions in a dedicated Emacs buffer, allowing you to easily update your dependencies.

+## Inspiration

+This project was inspired by the [crates](https://github.com/serayuzgur/crates) Visual Studio Code extension developed by [serayuzgur](https://github.com/serayuzgur).
+The extension offers similar functionality for VS Code, and we aimed to bring that convenience to Emacs users.

 ## Installation

 Currently, you need to manually install `crates.el`.
 Clone this repository or download `crates.el` directly, then add the following to your Emacs configuration: